Forced Sterilizations – Reading List

 The California Coalition for Women Prisoners (CCWP) was one of the co-sponsors of this historic bill.
 We initiated a robust outreach and support campaign to reach incarcerated people, formerly incarcerated people, and family members who could be entitled to compensation/reparations under this new program.
 The program was administered by the state of California’s Victims’ Compensation Board (VCB).
 Between 2021-2023 over 500 people applied for reparations from the state.
 As of today, about 120 people have received compensation.

 From supporting survivors inside and outside of prison on getting compensated for being forcibly sterilized by the state, there was a direct need by incarcerated people inside that there needs to be more resources and education on people’s reproductive and medical rights while inside prison.
-Because of that response, a small group of advocates, researchers, as well as incarcerated people worked together to create a “Know Your Rights” Reproductive Healthcare Inside Prisons booklet that is directed at providing educational and advocacy tools for people inside prisons around reproductive and medical care.
+Because of that response, a small group of incarcerated people, advocates, researchers, as well as clinicians worked together to create a “Know Your Reproductive Rights in Prison: A Resource Guide for Healthcare Access and Decision Making During Incarceration” booklet that is directed at providing educational and advocacy tools for people inside prisons around reproductive and medical care.

 In February 2025, CCWP helped launch a class action lawsuit against horrific OBGYN abuse at the California Institution for Women (CIW).